- Open to

 Discover the domain of radiotheranostics in nuclear oncology that is already implemented in clinical routine, and deepen your knowledge of the research and development of these new therapies.

-This webinar series, consisting of 6 webinars, aims to offer insights and instruction on current radiotheranostics in nuclear medicine and especially in oncology, that are already implemented in clinical routine.
-These webinars will be taught by five high-level experts from CIVIS partner universities.
-The aim of these webinars is also to encourage students to exchange with clinicians, researchers, and international experts from CIVIS universities.
-It offers an excellent opportunity for students to consider lab placements, further studies, or collaborations within the CIVIS Alliance.
+This webinar aims to offer insights and instruction on current radiotheranostics in nuclear medicine and especially in oncology, that are already implemented in clinical routine.
+The event will allow participants to hear from high-level experts from CIVIS partner universities about the main aspects of radiotheranostics.
+It will offer an excellent opportunity for contacts and exchanges between students, academics, clinicians, and researchers from CIVIS universities.

 Main topics addressed

-- Module 1.
+- Session 1.
 Radiopharmaceuticals for targeted radionuclide therapy

-- Module 3.
+- Session 3.
 Medical physics dosimetry in nuclear medicine

 - Understanding the concept of radiotheranostics, their mechanism of action, the principles of radiobiology applied to radiotheranostics, the principles of dosimetry with practical examples, and knowing the major clinical applications that have demonstrated their effectiveness and safety in landmark clinical trials